purcell/flycheck-package/README.md

 up-to-date.
 There are also packages in [MELPA Stable][melpa-stable], which track the [latest numbered tag][tags].

-If you insist on doing things the hard way, first ensure `flycheck` is installed, then download this code and add the directory to your Emacs `load-path`.
+If you insist on doing things the hard way, first ensure `flycheck` and `package-lint` are installed, then download this code and add the directory to your Emacs `load-path`.

 Then, in your `init.el`: